Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Conclusion

 \section{Conclusion}

-In this paper, we demonstrate a new attack vector for robust ML models, namely backdoor attacks.
-We show that robust models are susceptible to backdoors.
-Then, we leverage the inherent properties of robust ML models to detect this attack. \AG accurately detects backdoor-infected models and the poisoned class, without any access to the poisoned data.
-Our work reveals a major strength of robust optimisation in exposing backdoors.
+In this paper, we demonstrate a new attack vector for PGD-trained robust DNN models, namely backdoor attacks.
+We show that such robust models are susceptible to several variants of backdoor attacks, including visible and invisible backdoors.
+Then, we leverage the inherent properties of these robust ML models to detect this attack.
+Our proposed detection technique (i.e., AEGIS) is based on clustering the feature representation of PGD-trained robust models to find anomalous clusters.
+In our evaluation, AEGIS accurately detects backdoor-infected PGD-trained robust models and identifies the poisoned class, without any access to the poisoned data, for all visible backdoor triggers.
+We also found that invisible backdoor triggers are more stealthy and slightly more difficult to detect for AEGIS.
+Overall, AEGIS detects a backdoor-infected model with 91.6\% accuracy (i.e., 11 out of 12 backdoor-infected models), without any false positives.
+Furthermore, AEGIS detects the targeted class in the backdoor-infected model with a reasonably low (11.1\%) false positive rate.
+Our work reveals that inherent properties of PGD-based robust optimization method allows to expose backdoors.
 Our code and experimental data are available for replication: